 Call for Abstract

-7th International Conference and Exhibition on Addiction Research & Therapy, will be organized around the theme “Expanding Access to Novel Methodologies & Innovation in Recovery Therapy on addiction and Behavioral Health-Care.”
+7th International Conference on Addiction Medicine and Research Therapy, will be organized around the theme “Expanding Access to Novel Methodologies & Innovation in Recovery Therapy on addiction and Behavioral Health-Care.”

 Addiction Therapy 2018 is comprised of keynote and speakers sessions on latest cutting edge research designed to offer comprehensive global discussions that address current issues in Addiction Therapy 2018

 Submit your abstract to any of the mentioned tracks.

 Register now for the conference by choosing an appropriate package suitable to you.

 Addiction is defined as the habitual compulsion to engage in a certain activity or utilize a substance, despite the potentially devastating consequences on the individual's physical, emotional, mental, spiritual, and financial well-being.
 Instead of addressing life's obstacles, tackling daily stress and/or confronting past or present trauma, the addict responds to pain by resorting to a pseudo-coping mechanism.
 Addiction offers an illusory refuge and leads people down a self-destructive path that takes a heavy toll on both themselves and those around them.
 Addiction alters the emotions of the addict, who turns to the substance in search of a psychological high or a fast chemical fix.
 The addict uses the substance or engages in the activity to achieve stress relief, attain a sense of control, change his or her mood, and/or banish real-life issues.